 If you are not already acquainted with these books, it would be difficult for me to describe the impact they have had in the lives of their readers.
 Nearly every day, I get emails and cards from people I have never met expressing profound gratitude for these books.
 (Please read “What Readers Are Saying” for a sample of these notes.)
 Frankly, I was not prepared for the influence that these books have enjoyed in so many places.
 Their popularity has altered my life radically, and generated a heavy load of correspondence.
 But I am touched, and very grateful, that the Lord has put me in a position to affect the lives of so many people at such a deep level.

 The daily pages for these books can also be received by email each day, free of charge.
 I have several different email lists that people can subscribe to, and these mailings reach over 5,000 people every day, 365 days a year.
 These readings are also posted on Facebook and reach an additional 3,000-5,000 people each week through that medium.

 In addition to the books, I maintain a website at WordPoints.com.
-This website is the repository for all of my teaching material — daily pages from my books, sermon outlines, daily family Bible studies, downloadable Bible study materials, blog posts, and more.
+This website is the repository for all of my teaching material — daily pages from my books, sermon outlines, daily family Bible studies, downloadable Bible study materials, and more.
 This web site receives over 40,000 page views every month.

 The health problems I have experienced over the past two or three years have severely limited by ability to speak to audiences from the pulpit, but I sincerely hope that I will be able to get back on the road and begin preaching again.
 Before the health problems arose, I was holding 20-25 gospel meetings a year and preaching to 2,000-3,000 different people annually.
 I have missed that work, especially the “people” part of it.
 Traveling around the country, I have not only had an opportunity to meet some of the best folks in the world and teach them from the Scriptures, but I have gotten to see firsthand what is happening among the Lord’s people in a wide variety of places.